peterken674/akan-names/README.md

 ## Description
 This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
 Akan names are derived from Ghanian culture.
 Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.

 ![Landing page](img/img2.png)
 ## Setup/Installation
-To view the website, go to [peterken674.github.io/ip-portfolio](https://peterken674.github.io/ip-portfolio).
+- To view the website, go to [peterken674.github.io/akan-names](https://peterken674.github.io/akan-names).
-Use the navigation at the top to move between the sections.
+- Select your date of birth.
+- Select you gender.
+- Click "Submit" to get your Akan name generated.
 ## Known Bugs
 - No knowns bugs so far, but you can reach out if any is observed.
-- However, the site is not fully responsive to smaller devices.
 ## Technologies Used
 - HTML
 - CSS